Featured Online Social Work Programs

 To acquire a social work degree from an accredited program, each student must complete and pass the coursework satisfactorily.
 The required coursework includes, but is not limited to, social welfare history, policy analysis, human behavior and the social environment, advocacy, social science research, generalist social work, social work practice, diversity and cultural competence, practice methodologies, and critical thinking and writing.

-It’s important to note: You want to be sure that your time and effort were well spent by attending an accredited school, regardless of the level of degree you intend to achieve.
+You’ll want to be sure that your time and effort were well spent by attending an accredited school, regardless of the level of degree you intend to achieve.
 You won’t be able to work as a licensed social worker unless you obtain a degree from an accredited institution or university.

-Online Accelerated Bachelor’s Degree in Social Work Program Length
+Online Fast-Track Social Work Degree Program Length

 The length of time it takes to earn the required credits for coursework completion will vary.
 The following are four factors to consider: